SofianeB/B2SAFE-B2STAGE-Training/04-iRODS_federations_configuration.md

 ]
 ```

-- In some cases you will also have edit the /etc/irods/hosts_config.json.
+- In some cases you will also have to edit the /etc/irods/hosts_config.json.
  This is the case if you encounter the following error after editing the server_config.json you will have to go through another step.
 ```sh
 bob@irods4:~$ ils /aliceZone/home/bob#bobZone